dataroaring/apache-doris-release/README.md

-Tracking prs for doris 3.0.
+Script

-- Label prs which have been picked into 3.0, logging
+- Label prs which have been picked into 3.0.
+- List prs which have been picked into 2.1 and master while not in 3.0.

+logging

+- Recording history of scripts.